 To explain what an unlawful termination is, it’s easiest to begin by explaining what is lawful.
 You’ve probably heard that Nevada is an “at-will” state.
 At-will employment simply means that, in general, your employer can fire you at any time for any reason it wants.

 I say “in general” because there are a lot of exceptions to the default rule of at-will employment.
-As long as your employer doesn’t violate one of the exceptions, it hasn’t terminated you illegally.
+However, so long as your employer doesn’t violate one of the exceptions, it hasn’t terminated you illegally.
 Let’s go through the 12 most common reasons a termination can be unlawful.

 What Are the Exceptions to At-Will Employment?